Uncodeable864/gavel-strike/readme.md

 2. In the `Code.gs` file, paste the contents of [this file](https://raw.githubusercontent.com/Uncodeable864/gavel-strike/refs/heads/main/Code.gs).
 3. Create a new file called `call-order.html`, and paste the contents of [this file](https://raw.githubusercontent.com/Uncodeable864/gavel-strike/refs/heads/main/call-order.html).
 4. For the first launch only: Navigate back to `Code.gs` and push run.
 5. Navigate back to your sheet, and there should be a tab called *Gavel Strike*!
-Be sure NOT to close the Apps Script tab — or Gavel Strike will stop working.
+At this point, you may close the tab called "Apps Script".
+6. Gavel Strike is now installed for this sheet only.
+There is no need to reinstall when opening the sheet again, and any copies of the sheet will also have Gavel Strike.